-When your three housemates, their respective partners, the guy that’s slumming it on your couch and your communal goldfish are using your internet at the same time, your NBN connection is bound to chug along at a snail’s pace.
+When your three housemates, their respective partners, and that one guy who’s been sleeping on your couch since February are all using the internet, your NBN connection is bound to chug along at a snail’s pace.

 When you live in a share house, a solid internet connection is non-negotiable.
-Whether you’re someone who likes to unwind with some Netflix or play a few multiplayer rounds online, it’s highly likely that your housemates are thinking about doing the same thing.
-So, while we’d all like to live as a happy little hermits, cohabiting is the best way to save hundreds of dollars, which is essential in this financial climate.
+Whether you’re someone who likes to unwind with some Netflix or play a few multiplayer rounds online, there’s a pretty good chance that your housemates are probably doing the same thing.
+So, while we’d all like to live as happy little hermits, cohabiting is the best way to save hundreds of dollars, which is essential in this financial climate.

 Cheapest NBN 25 plans